tiahia/das-design-system/README.md

 ## Support
 This repository is maintained by a team at the the Apprenticeship service.
 If you’ve got a question or need support you can:

-- Email design-system@digital.justice.gov.uk.
+- Email EMAIL_REQUIRED@digital.education.gov.uk.
 - [View known issues on GitHub](https://github.com/ministryofjustice/mojdt-design-system/issues).

 ## Contributing
 If you’ve got an idea or suggestion you can:

-- Email design-system@digital.justice.gov.uk.
+- Email EMAIL_REQUIRED@digital.education.gov.uk.
 - [Create a GitHub issue](https://github.com/ministryofjustice/mojdt-design-system/issues).

 ## Licence